 Born and raised in San Diego, Cesar earned his bachelor’s degree in Business Administration with an emphasis in Integrated Marketing and Communications from San Diego State University.
 In his leisure time, Cesar loves to spend time with his daughter, play Airsoft, Paintball or just be outside enjoying the San Diego weather.

-As the Office Coordinator for the Cohen Clinic at Veterans Village of San Diego, Celeste provides administrative support to the office by organizing daily patient schedules, triaging incoming patient reports to appropriate locations, preparing billing information and documenting insurance pre-authorizations and pre-certifications, among other office responsibilities.
+As the Business Office Manager, Celeste Gomez-Lozoya is responsible for all office administration at the Cohen Clinic at VVSD.
+She oversees clinical and financial operations, supports clinical, outreach, and case management staff, and supervises the office assistant.
+Previous to her role at the Cohen Clinic, Celeste was the Office Coordinator for CVN at VVSD where she provided administrative support to the office by organizing daily patient schedules, triaging incoming patient reports to appropriate locations, preparing billing information, and documenting insurance pre-authorizations and pre-certifications, among other office responsibilities.

 Jenny Lynne Stroup

 Jenny Lynne is the Outreach Coordinator for the Cohen Clinic at VVSD.
 She comes to this role as a seasoned military spouse who has spent her time at each duty station fostering community.

 She is also freelance writer who uses stories to bridge the gap between the civilian and military communities.
 She is passionate about being a bridge builder and sees her role as a military spouse as an opportunity to reach both communities.

 Jenny Lynne has a background in marketing and education.
 Jenny Lynne received her Bachelor’s degree in Marketing Management from Virginia Tech and her Master’s degree in Elementary Education from Old Dominion University.